nicolgit/hub-and-spoke-playground/scenarios/ipsec.md

 |cloud-to-onprem | connected  |Site-to-Site (IPsec)| onprem-net |

 ## Test solution
-Via bastion go to W10onprem (192.168.1.4) and from there open RDP to hub-vm-01 (10.12.1.4).
+Via bastion go to W10onprem (`192.168.1.4`) and open a RDP connection to hub-vm-01 (`10.12.1.4`).

-Do the same in the opposite direction.
+Do the same test also in the opposite direction.